-Assets backing unit-linked contracts of Crédit Agricole S.A. are held for the benefit of policyholders.
-Assets on the balance sheet of the insurance subsidiaries of Crédit Agricole S.A. are mainly held for satisfying their obligation towards their policyholders.
+Assets backing unit-linked contracts of the Crédit Agricole Group are held for the benefit of policyholders.
+Assets on the balance sheet of the insurance subsidiaries of the Crédit Agricole Group are mainly held for satisfying their obligation towards their policyholders.
 Assets transfers to other entities are possible following the legal conditions.
 However, in case of a transfer, a part of the profit due to the transfer must be intended for the policyholders.